-A faculty adviser is appointed for each graduate student by the chairman of the major department.
-This adviser will assist the student in planning his graduate program.
+The department adviser will assist the student in planning his graduate program.

-After master's degree candidacy has been achieved, a master's degree committee is appointed to:
+After master's degree candidacy has been achieved, a master's degree committee is appointed by the department chairman to:

 - 1. Counsel the candidate in his study program. - 2.
 Direct and supervise the candidate's research. - 3.
-Direct the candidate in preparing for his comprehensive examination. - 4.
-Arrange, conduct, and appraise the comprehensive examination.
+Direct the candidate in preparing for his examinations. - 4.
+Arrange, conduct, and appraise the examinations.

-FINAL COMPREHENSIVE EXAMINATIONS
+FINAL EXAMINATIONS

-Master's degree candidates must pass a comprehensive written and/or oral examination administered by their master's degree committee.
+Master's degree candidates must pass a written and/or oral examination administered by their master's degree committee.
 The nature of further examination, if required, is to be determined by the candidate's committee.
 A representative of the Graduate Council, who is not a member of the candidate's committee, attends each oral examination.

-- 1. The examination should be completed at least two weeks, but in ${no}$ case later than one week, before commencement. - It is the candidate's responsibility to schedule his examination with his committee chairman; the committee chairman notifies the Graduate Study Office immediately of each examination scheduled. - The examination is conducted by the chairman of the candidate's committee.
-Success or failure in the examination is determined by the committee. - Questions in the examination will be based upon the candidate's thesis and areas of study. - 5.
-The time allowed for the examination is ordinarily not more than two hours. - 6.
+- The examination should be completed at least two to four weeks before commencement. - It is the candidate's responsibility to schedule his examination with his committee chairman; the committee chairman notifies the Graduate Study Office immediately of each examination scheduled. - The examination is conducted by the chairman of the candidate's committee.
+Success or failure in the examination is determined by the committee. - Questions in the examination will be based upon the candidate's thesis and/or areas of study. - The time allowed for the examination is ordinarily not more than two hours. - 6.
 Any candidate who fails this examination may, upon recommendation of the adviser and the approval of the chairman of the Graduate Council, be granted a second examination after a lapse of at least one quarter.
 The second examination is final.